nicozerpa/website/src/blog/how-to-learn-javascript-not-dying-in-the-process.md

 ---
 title: How to Learn Modern JavaScript (Not Dying in the Process)
 id: 20210321
-description: JavaScript is one of the most popular languages, but learning it is challenging.
+description: JavaScript is one of the most popular languages, but it's challenging to learn.
 If you're a beginner and need help to tackle it, I've got some tips for you.
 ---

-JavaScript is one of the most popular languages of the web.
-However, learning it is challenging.
+JavaScript is one of the most popular languages nowadays.
+However, it's challenging to learn.
 Many people find it confusing, overwhelming.
 If you're a beginner and want some help on how to tackle JavaScript, here are some useful tips for you:

 ## Don't Strive for Perfection: Programming is Making Mistakes
 In 1999, the Mars Climate Orbiter was a spacecraft that NASA launched to explore Mars.
 However, the orbiter went off course and the mission failed.
 NASA lost $327 million in this mission.